thingworx-field-work/SparkplugB-Edge-SDK/README.md

 The intent is for ThingWorx to integrate to UNS architectures both as an Industrial IIoT application development environment to consume from the UNS, and as a node to contribute new data to the UNS (e.g. OEE metrics).

 The edge component connects to ThingWorx as a remote "Thing", with UNS topics published to JSON payload properties on the remote "Thing".
-This "Thing" akso has a remote service to publish ThingWorx information back onto the UNS.
+This "Thing" also has a remote service to publish ThingWorx information back onto the UNS.

 The extension has been developed using the ThingWorx Java Edge SDK and Eclipse MQTT / SparkplugB libraries for encoding / decoding SparkplugB messages.
 Source code can be found in the 'src' directory [here](src/ptcsc/sparkplugbedge).